Konami Classics

-Konami Classics Vol. 1 and Konami Classics Vol. 2 are retail packages of three Xbox Live Arcade games.
+Konami Classics Vol. 1 and Konami Classics Vol. 2 are retail packages of three Xbox Live Arcade games developed and published by Konami.
 The disc works by inserting it into the console just like any other game.
 However, rather than directly launching any of the titles, it adds three items to the Xbox Live Arcade menu with a small disc icon next to each name.

 Games

+All games included in the compilation feature online leaderboards and achievements; online multiplayer is also supported for all games with multiplayer functionality.